 DK Denmark Personal identity code 10 digits alphanumerical: DDMMYYXXXX The Danish personal ID is called the CPR number.
 It is 10 digits and does only consist of numbers [0-9].
 The first 6 numbers represent the date of birth in "DDMMYY" format.
 The CPR number is used for unique personal identification can be found in documents such as passports, health care cards and driver's licenses.
-CONCAT EE Estonia Estonian Personal Identification Code (Isikukood) It consists of 11 digits, generally given without any whitespace or other delimiters.
-The form is GYYMMDDSSSC, where G shows sex and century of birth (odd number male, even number female, 1-2 19th century, 3-4 20th century, 5-6 21st century), SSS is a serial number separating persons born on the same date and C a checksum.
-Passport, National ID, Driving license ES Spain Finland Tax identification number (Número 0 Código de identificación fiscal) Code composed by 9 characters: 8 numbers and a control letter.
+CONCAT EE Estonia Estonian Personal Identification Code (Isikukood) Identification form is GYYMMDDSSSC, where G shows sex and century of birth (odd number male, even number female, 1-2 19th century, 3-4 20th century, 5-6 21st century), SSS is a ES Spain Finland Tax identification number (Número 0 Código de identificación fiscal) Code composed by 9 characters: 8 numbers and a control letter.
 Letters I, Ñ, O, and U are not used.
 It looks like 99111222M.
 Particular cases - L + 7 numbers + control letter for non-resident Spaniards unless they have DNI, where then it would look like as above. - K + 7 numbers + control letter for Spaniards under 14 unless they have DNI, where then it would look like as above.
 It consists of eleven characters of the form DDMMYYCZZZQ, where DDMMYY is the date of birth, C the century sign, ZZZ the individual number and Q the control character (checksum).
 The sign for the century is either + (1800-1899), - (1900-1999), or A (2000-2099).
 The individual number ZZZ is odd for males and even for females and for people born in Finland its range is 002-899 (larger numbers may be used in special cases).
 An This code is in the National Identification Card (document nacional de identidad - DNI - or carnet de identidad), but it can also be found in the driving license or the social security card.
-Passport, National ID example of a valid code is 311280-888Y.
-CONCAT FR France CONCAT GB United Kingdom UK National Insurance number Two prefix letters, followed by six digits with one suffix letter, which is always A, B, C, or D. It looks something like this: AB123456A.
+Passport, National ID CONCAT example of a valid code is 311280-888Y. - FD - CONCAT FR France CONCAT The NUNC is an advantation GB United Kingdom UK National Insurance number Two prefix letters, followed by six digits with one suffix letter, which is always A, B, C, or D. It looks something like this: AB123456A.
 The characters D, F, I, Q, U and V are not used as either the first or second letter of the prefix.
 The letter O is not used as the second letter of the prefix.
 For administrative reasons HMRC and DWP have sometimes used reference numbers which look like NINOs but which do not use valid prefixes.
 The administrative prefixes used are: OO, CR, FY, MW, NC, PP, PZ, TN.
 These should not be used.
 The NINO is an administrative number primarily for the use of HM Revenue and Customs (HMRC) or the Department for Work and Pensions (DWP).
 It can be on a plastic National Insurance card, paper card or letter from HRMC and may also be obtained from payslips, form P60, tax returns or letters from the DWP/HRMC.